pydantic/pydantic/docs/concepts/fields.md

 ## Customizing JSON Schema

-There are fields that exclusively to used to customise the generated JSON Schema:
+Some fields are exclusively used to customise the generated JSON Schema:

 * `title`: The title of the field.
 * `description`: The description of the field.